bitovi/academy/src/program-management-with-jira/6-validating.md

 We pulled the following data:

-*   50% of users that go on our site complete a purchase
+*   10% of users that go on our site complete a purchase

 *   Lifetime customer value is $100

 *   Our average cart price is $50.

-*   Historically we spend $50 on ads, we get 100 more visitors.
+*   Historically, we spend $50 on ads, we get 10 more visitors.

 We received 30 requests for promotions from our customer support and sales channels over the last 3 months.